seldin-puce/darcula/README.md

 # darcula
 Darcula theme for Eclipse IDE

-Import *.epf file as a preference in Eclipse and enjoy :)
+Download the “XML file” and import it via the “Eclipse Color Theme Plugin” and enjoy :)

 #minimalistic #Darcula #EclipseTheme